antonchu2006/chrooter/README.md

 # chrooter
-Mount gentoo, debian, or the linux distro you want automatically
+Mount gentoo, debian, or the linux distro you want automatically.

 - Usage
 ```bash